 ESIL Reflections offer up-to-date reflections on current issues in international law.
-The Reflections are now in their sixth year, covering a wide range of topics relating to current developments in international law and practice as well as theoretical reflections in a way that is relatively accessible to non-experts.
+The Reflections cover a wide range of topics relating to current developments in international law and practice as well as theoretical reflections in a way that is relatively accessible to non-experts.
 The aim is to foster discussion between ESIL members and international law scholars and practitioners more generally – in Europe, but also beyond.
 ESIL Reflections are published on this website and distributed freely to ESIL members.

-ESIl Reflections are short papers (3000-4000 words) that argue one particular point that may trigger further debate in the scientific community.
-Extensive referencing is to be avoided.
-References are only necessary in case of direct citations or when new or less well-known works are mentionned.
+ESIl Reflections are short papers (3,000-4,000 words) that argue one particular point that may trigger further debate in the scientific community.
+Extensive referencing is to be avoided; references are only necessary in case of direct citations or when new or less well-known works are mentioned.

 Copying and reprinting of ESIL Reflections is permitted with due acknowledgement.
 In such instances, please state: (parts of) this article first appeared as an ESIL Reflection (volume x, issue x), published by the European Society of International Law, www.esil-sedi.eu

 © 2023.
 This work is licensed under a CC BY-NC-ND 4.0 licence.